s0lari/Hornets-Nest/README.md

 http://www.stuffithoughtiknew.com/2019/02/detecting-bloodhound.html

-60 minute period
+Time period -eg 60 minutes
 index=winevent_sec EventCode=4662  Accesses="Read Property"  (WHITELIST A SHEDLOAD OF SERVICE ACCOUNTS)
 | stats count by Account_Name
 | where count >x (where x is a good baseline)

 ## KERBEROASTING:

-**60 min (adjust variables below and whitelist any users that are service accounts that are noisey).
+**Adjust variables below and whitelist any users that are service accounts that are noisey.
 This is for any encryption type which allows for failures.**

+Time period -eg 60 minutes
 index=winevent_sec EventCode=4769 Ticket_Options=0x40810000 Service_Name!="*$" Service_Name!="krbtgt" Account_Name!="*$@*"   | dedup Service_Name   | stats  count by user  | where  count>X (where x is a good baseline)

 **Only for specific RC4 encrypted requested Kerberos requests – this is since they crack faster so are generally the hackers choice.**